Notch signaling pathway: Neuron cell differentiation

 The Notch pathway is essential for maintaining NPCs in the developing brain.
 Activation of the pathway is sufficient to maintain NPCs in a proliferating state, whereas loss-of-function mutations in the critical components of the pathway cause precocious neuronal differentiation and NPC depletion.
-Modulators of the Notch signal, e.g., the Numb protein are able to antagonize Notch effects, resulting in the halting of cell cycle and differentiation of NPCs.
+Modulators of the Notch signal, e.g., the Numb protein are able to antagonize Notch effects, resulting in the halting of cell cycle and the differentiation of NPCs.
 Conversely, the fibroblast growth factor pathway promotes Notch signaling to keep stem cells of the cerebral cortex in the proliferative state, amounting to a mechanism regulating cortical surface area growth and, potentially, gyrification.
 In this way, Notch signaling controls NPC self-renewal as well as cell fate specification.

 A non-canonical branch of the Notch signaling pathway that involves the phosphorylation of STAT3 on the serine residue at amino acid position 727 and subsequent Hes3 expression increase (STAT3-Ser/Hes3 Signaling Axis) has been shown to regulate the number of NPCs in culture and in the adult rodent brain.

 In adult rodents and in cell culture, Notch3 promotes neuronal differentiation, having a role opposite to Notch1/2.
 This indicates that individual Notch receptors can have divergent functions, depending on cellular context.